-Then transfer the mixture to the lined bread pan and spread evenly with a spoon or knife until you have an even layer.
+Now line a bread pan with parchment paper and transfer the beef mixture to the lined pan and spread evenly with knife or spoon until you have an even layer.

 Almond flour!
 That's what is used in this recipe to make it naturally gluten, grain free and low carb.

 Yes!
 So if you have celiac or are gluten intolerant you will have no problems eating it.

 This will depend on your portion sizes, but if you get 8 servings from this meatloaf that equals 3.4 grams per serving.
 If you get 6 servings out of it that would equal 4.5 grams per serving.
 If you add BBQ on top make sure you account for those extra carbohydrates as well.

 Other recipes you will love:

 - Paleo BBQ Sauce